balusena/kubernetes-for-devops/14-Kubernetes Advanced Scheduling/Kubernetes Advanced Scheduling.md

 indicating the node architecture is amd64, and `beta.kubernetes.io/os=linux`, specifying the OS is Linux.
 Additionally, we added the custom label `team=analytics` to both the first node (`minikube`) and the third node (`minikube-m03`).

-### 4.To filter our nodes with specific labels in our cluster:
+### 4.To filter our nodes with specific labels in our cluster.
 ```
 ubuntu@balasenapathi:~$ kubectl get nodes -l team=analytics
 NAME           STATUS   ROLES           AGE    VERSION